nachogl1/katas/README.md

 I chose to have all my katas in the same repo using Trunk-Based development.
 They are independent exercises, and I find it easier to update this way.
 On top of that, I have one source of truth to go when I have doubts, or I have new ideas.
-The weapon of choice is Java
+The weapon of choice is Java.

 ## Key takeaways